edysfy/Group_website/process/sysImp.md

     }
   }
 ```
 The Login component is very similar to the SignUp component.
 It is built using the same form, methods and is validated the same way (except the need to validate whether passwords match).
 The Authentication Service is injected into the Login component.
 Once the user presses the 'login' button and the form is valid, the 'onLogin' method takes the NgForm and passes the form's username and password values to Authentication Service's 'login' method.
 Again, the process here is similar to the 'createUser' method.
 However, the difference is that the payload is sent to the 'login' path on the API, and the response from the server contains a JWT token.
 We subscribe to the 'login' method in the 'onLogin' method in the Login component.
-Still, the same as process as the Signup Component.
 When the server sends a response to the front end, checking if the JWT exists.
-If it does exist, we send the JWT, and the username to the Authentication service using its 'setLogin' method, and route to the Mapbox component.
-If not then we send an alter to the user.
+If it does exist, we send the JWT and the username to the Authentication service using its 'setLogin' method, and route to the Mapbox component.
+If not then we send an alert to the user.
 The failure can arise due to the username not existing or the password being incorrect.
 The server sends an adequate message, so we can alert the user accordingly.
 ```js
   onLogin(form: NgForm) {
     this.authService.login(form.value.username, form.value.password)